tobias-fyi/challenges/100DaysofX/02-Story/031/031-Story.md

 "The same thing happened to me the first time I escaped the constrant noise of the superlevels."
 He tried to make his voice sound comforting.
 "All I can say is embrace it."

 "And this _fixture_—" he sneered in comic imitation of the boy's earlier tone, "is the reason we are still here—still alive; still holding our spot of water outside the pull of the currents."
 His eyes began to burrow into the boy's.
-"Do you know what would happen—what _did_ happen to hundreds of other bouys just like this one—or nicer..."
+"Do you know what would happen—what _did_ happen to hundreds of other buoys just like this one—or nicer..."
 He let the question draw out into the silence.

 ---- ∫ ----